-Symptom Cause Remedy 1 Remove from the battery immediately.
+Symptom Cause Remedy The battery cannot be inserted.
+Contact your specialist dealer.
+Fluid is leaking from the battery. ▶ Observe all the warnings in Section 2 Safety.
 There is an unusual smell.
-2 Contact the fire service immediately.
+Remove the battery from the pedelec immediately.
+Contact the fire service.
 3 Observe all the warnings in Section 2 Safety.
-1 Remove from the battery immediately.
-Fumes are emitted from the battery.
-2 Contact the fire service immediately. , 3 Observe all the warnings in Section 2 Safety.
+Fumes are emitted from the 1 Remove the battery from the pedelec immediately. battery.
+2 Contact the fire service.
+3 Observe all the warnings in Section 2 Safety.